fahim-haider/aoc-2024/README.md

 Day 2 - filter, all, any, collect to write shorter and more readable code

 Day 3 - flat_map, passing variables as reference, RegEx, global variables in Rust

+Day 4 - constants for directions, Grids, more practice on map, filter and all

+Day 5 -